mhmdsabry/baby_mamba/README.md

 ### Intro:
 Mamba is a recent sequence modelling architecture proposed by Albert Gu and Tri Dao (https://arxiv.org/abs/2312.00752).
 Mamba selling points are fast inference (5x faster than transformers) and linear scaling with sequence length.

-Mamba main building block is selective state spaces, which is a computation of the following equations:
+Mamba main building block is a computation of the following equations (State Space Model):

 $$